 |Title:||Team Physician (Hockey)|

-Dr. Scott Grindel, a sports medicine physician, is presently in his fifth year as a team physician for Ferris State University Athletics after starting in September 2004.
+Dr. Scott Grindel, a sports medicine physician, is presently in his 10th year as a team physician for Ferris State University Athletics after starting in September 2004.

 Dr. Grindel has a Sports Medicine and Orthopedic Practice at Spectrum Health Reed City (Mich.) campus.
 He's board certified in both Sports Medicine and Family Practice.
 Dr. Grindel has done extensive research on concussions having published several papers and given several national presentations on the subject.

 Prior to his current professional position, Dr. Grindel was head team physician for Mercyhurst College and the Director of Saint Vincents' Sports Medicine Fellowship Program both in Erie, Pa.